-If you feel a customer should have an assigned application engineer, post in #customer-support.
+If you feel a customer should have an assigned support engineer, post in #customer-support.
 The CS leadership team will coordinate with the CE and Sales leadership team to vet the request.
-In order to provide optimal support for all customers, we can only have ~15 customers (post- and pre- / long-term and temporary) with an assigned application engineer.
+In order to provide optimal support for all customers, we can only have ~15 customers (post- and pre- / long-term and temporary) with an assigned support engineer.

-Customers selected for application engineer assignment (whether post-sales strategic customers or pre-sales customers) and those assigned are listed in our customer exceptions page.
+Customers selected for support engineer assignment (whether post-sales strategic customers or pre-sales customers) and those assigned are listed in our customer exceptions page.

-All customers with an assigned application engineer (whether internal in nature only or communicated to the customer), benefit from the following:
+All customers with an assigned support engineer (whether internal in nature only or communicated to the customer), benefit from the following:

-- The application engineer is always up to speed when an issue arises, no context building necessary
+- The support engineer is always up to speed when an issue arises, no context building necessary

-- The application engineer maintains emulation of customer’s environment for faster testing (that CE has access to and is accessible by other application engineers on the team if backup is needed); at the application engineer’s discretion if this is value-add.
+- The support engineer maintains emulation of customer’s environment for faster testing (that CE has access to and is accessible by other support engineers on the team if backup is needed); at the support engineer’s discretion if this is value-add.

-- The application engineer attends regular and ad-hoc customer meetings to streamline communication (this should be discussed with CE for pre-sales assignments)
+- The support engineer attends regular and ad-hoc customer meetings to streamline communication (this should be discussed with CE for pre-sales assignments)

-- The application engineer updates the technical design documentation when they learn of new information/changes (and informs the CE of the update)
+- The support engineer updates the technical design documentation when they learn of new information/changes (and informs the CE of the update, so that the CE can ensure that Salesforce is also updated)

-- The application engineer has a recurring weekly check-in with the CE; some good standing questions:
+- The support engineer has a recurring weekly check-in with the CE; some good standing questions:

 - What is going well with the customer?